adrienverge/PhotoCollage/README.md

 * save high-resolution image
 * works even with a large number of photos (> 100)
 * integrates into the GNOME environment
-* available in English and French
+* available in English, French, German and Czech

 Installation
 ------------